rabanti-github/NanoXLSX/README.md

 Version 2.x of NanoXLSX was completely overhauled and a high number of (partially parametrized) unit tests with a code coverage of >99% were written to improve the quality of the library.
 However, it is not planned as a LTS version.
 The upcoming v3.x is supposed to introduce some important functions, like in-line cell formatting, better formula handling and additional worksheet features.
 Furthermore, it is planned to introduce more modern OOXML features like the SHA256 implementation of worksheet passwords.
-One of the main aspects of this upcoming version is a better modularization, as well as the consolidation with PicoXLS to one single code base.
+One of the main aspects of this upcoming version is a better modularization, as well as the consolidation with PicoXLSX to one single code base.

 ## Reader Support

-The reader of NanoXLS follows the principle of "What You Can Write Is What You Can Read".
+The reader of NanoXLSX follows the principle of "What You Can Write Is What You Can Read".
 Therefore, all information about workbooks, worksheets, cells and styles that can be written into an XLSX file by NanoXLSX, can also be read by it.
 There are some limitations:

 * A workbook or worksheet password cannot be recovered, only its hash